RealtyOffer/realty-offer-frontend/src/pages/blog/2021-08-18-buy-your-dream-house-using-mortgage-preapproval.md

 ---
 templateKey: blog-post
 metaTitle: Buy your dream house using mortgage preapproval
-metaDescription: "Millions of people choose to buy a new home every year.
-If you are interested in becoming one of these people, you will likely need to get a mortgage. "
+metaDescription: Millions of people choose to buy a new home every year.
+If you are interested in becoming one of these people, you will likely need to get a mortgage.
 metaKeywords: real estate leads, real estate buyer leads, real estate seller leads
 category: consumer
 title: Buy your dream house using mortgage preapproval